scotty-c/kubernetes-on-azure-workshop/README.md

 ### Kubernetes on Azure full workshop
 This is the full workshop that covers Kubernetes 101, Helm, virtual kubelet and some basic istio topic.
 Below are the full list of topics

- Kubernetes 101​
+ Kubernetes 101

-* Introduction into Kubernetes​
+* Introduction into Kubernetes
-* Kubernetes components ​
+* Kubernetes components
-* Deploying Kubernetes on Azure​
+* Deploying Kubernetes on Azure
-* Pods, services and deployments​
+* Pods, services and deployments
-* Rabc, roles and service accounts ​
+* Rabc, roles and service accounts
-* Stateful sets​
+* Stateful sets
-* Kubernetes networking and service discovery​
+* Kubernetes networking and service discovery
 * Load balancing and ingress control

- Helm​
+ Helm

-* Introduction into Helm​
+* Introduction into Helm
-* Understanding charts​
+* Understanding charts
-* Deploying Helm on Kubernetes​
+* Deploying Helm on Kubernetes
-* Helm cli​
+* Helm cli
-* Deploying a public chart​
+* Deploying a public chart
-* Writing our own chart​
+* Writing our own chart
 * Helm and CNAB

  Kubernetes advanced topics​

-* Virtual kubelet ​
+* Virtual kubelet
-* Pod security context ​
+* Pod security context
-* Introduction to istio​
+* Introduction to istio
 * Advanced application routing with istio​
 * Setting mTLS between application services with istio